GRDeshmukh/Alta-Futuris-Solutions-Assignments/README.md

 ## Standard overview for SVHN dataset:

+The images lack any contrast normalisation, contain overlapping digits and distracting features which makes it to differ from MNIST.

+It also comes with an additional 531,131 somewhat less difficult samples that can be used as extra training data.

 This is the overview in terms of classes, digits for training and testing as well as data formats
 1. Total 10 Classes, 1 for each digits  *i.e Label '9' for digit 9 and '10' for digit 0.*
 2. For training 73257 digits, For testing 26,032 digits